DendrouLab/panpipes/README.md

 4. "clustering" : cell clustering on single modalities
 5. "refmap" : transfer scvi-tools models from published data to your data
 6. "vis" : visualise metrics from other pipelines in context of experiment metadata
+7. "spatial_qc": for the ingestion of Spatial Transcriptomics data (vizgen, visium) and computation of QC metrics
+8. "spatial_preprocess" : for filtering and normalising of ST data
+9. "deconvolution": for the cell type deconvolution of ST slides

 # Installation and configuration